ruteee/DataBaseTennessee/README.md

 # Database Tennessee
-The Tennessee database is a simulation that uses Matlab's Simulink.
-This simulation corresponds to the Tennessee Eastman Process (TEP), which is a simulator based on a real industrial chemical process.
+The Tennessee database is a simulation that uses Matlab's Simulink, [original source here](http://depts.washington.edu/control/LARRY/TE/download.html "Tennessee Eastman Archive").
+This simulation corresponds to the Tennessee Eastman
+Process (TEP), which is a simulator based on a real industrial chemical process.
 The process consists of five main units, namely the reactor, the product condenser, a vapor-liquid separator, a recycling compressor and the pickling.